kocabiyik/aws-ml/ec2.md

 ----
 ## Security Groups

-- are like firewalls on EC2 instances.
+- Are like firewalls on EC2 instances.
-- can be attached to several instances.
+- It can be attached to several instances.
-- are not in the EC2 instances.
+- Are not in the EC2 instances.
 If the traffic is blocked, EC2 instances will not see it.
 - If the application is not accessible (time out), then it is a security group issue.
-- By default, all **inbound** traffic are blocked and **outbound** traffic is authorised.
+- By default, all **inbound** traffic is blocked, and **outbound** traffic is authorized.
 - Security groups can reference other security groups.

 ----

 ## IPv4 and IPv6
-Networking has two sorf of IPs.
+Networking has two sort of IPs.
 * IPv4 is the most common one.
 It is in this format: `[0-255].[0-255].[0-255].[0-255]`
 * IPv6 is newer and mostly used in IoT applications.

-## Public IP vs Private IP
+## Public IP vs. Private IP

 ### Public IP
-- The machine can be found on the internet.
+- The instance can be found on the Internet.
-- must unique on the web.
-Two machines can't have the same IPs.
+- Must be unique on the web.
+Two instances can't have the same IPs.
-- can easily be geo-located.
+- Can easily be geo-located.

 ### Private IP
 - Machine can only be identified in a private network.
-- must be unique in the private network.
+- Must be unique in the private network.
-- two machines can have time same ips in different private networks.
+- Two instances can have time same IPs in different private networks.

 ### Elastic IP
 When the machine reboots, it can change its IP address.